venurao/Running-Notes/README.md

 ![image](https://github.com/venurao/Running-Notes/assets/19890397/2e36bdbb-4a76-4999-8f5e-eeb1b9938e84)

 ### API Gateway
-All requests from client application first reach API Gateway, which then forwards them to respective backend services They API acts as facade to the backend services, allowing API providers to abstract API implementations and evolve backend architecture without impacting API consumers.
+All requests from client application first reach API Gateway, which then forwards them to respective backend services.
+They API acts as facade to the backend services, allowing API providers to abstract API implementations and evolve backend architecture without impacting API consumers.
 The gateway enables consistent configuration of routing, security, throttling, cahching and observability<br/>